kibertoad/undici-retry/README.md

 const retryConfig: RetryConfig = {
     maxAttempts: 3,
     delayBetweenAttemptsInMsecs: 100,
-    statusCodesToRetry: [429, 500, 502, 503, 504], // note that if 429 is included, delay will be automatically calculated from 'Retry-After' header if present
+    statusCodesToRetry: [429, 500, 502, 503, 504],
+    respectRetryAfter: true, // if 429 is included in "statusCodesToRetry" and this set to true, delay will be automatically calculated from 'Retry-After' header if present.
+Default is "true"

     // If true, will retry within given limits if request times out
     retryOnTimeout: false,